MesfinD/entotohpc/index.md

   User NetID
 ```

-Be sure to replace the `NetID` for your NYU NetId
+Be sure to replace the `NetID` for your AAU NetId

 ## Transfer Files